 Why I Teach Where I Teach: The Opportunity to Rebuild a School

 Jozette Martinez, a former businessperson, now teaches business and coordinates the career technical education programming at West Generation Academy in Denver, Colo., where more than half of students are English learners.
-She writes the 10th entry in this series.

 Business has always been my passion.
 As a young executive, I became a thriving entrepreneur.
 In my corporate life, I was a trainer and facilitator.
 In my own business, I taught adults to own and operate their own small businesses.
 But I soon discovered that I belonged in the classroom.